 - Your “pee-stopping” muscles are only the front of your pelvic floor

 - A focus on “squeezing” or contracting only can be problematic, especially for those experiencing symptoms of PFD

-Working with a pelvic floor physical therapist is often the fastest, and most effective, way to heal PFD.
-Many times it is necessary because if your muscles are overly tight, sometimes you need manual work (that a physical therapist can provide) to help release these muscles.
+If your PFD symptoms are more severe, or bothersome, the best approach is to work with a pelvic floor physical therapist.
 You can use this PT Locator provided by APTA (American Physical Therapy Association) Pelvic Health to find a qualified Women’s Health PT near you.